jmrf/Comment-Removal-prediction/README.md

 This repo explores the `comment removal` prediction task using a sentence embedding mechanism followed by a classifier of choice.

-More specifically encoding of `reddit comments` using [LASER](https://github.com/facebookresearch/LASER) as inputs to different classifiers (`mlp`, `svm` or `random forest`).
+For example encoding the `reddit comments` using [LASER](https://github.com/facebookresearch/LASER) as inputs to different classifiers (`mlp`, `svm` or `random forest`).